-- If a visitor sails regularly without membership status, then their skipper is in breach of the YA Racing Rules of Sailing.
+- If a visitor sails regularly without membership status, then their skipper is in breach of the AS Racing Rules of Sailing.
 This may lead to the boat being disqualified from the race.
-Furthermore, if the visitor is not a Yachting Australia member (a benefit of Club membership) then they do not have Yachting Australia Personal Accident Insurance.
+Furthermore, if the visitor is not a Australian Sailing member (a benefit of Club membership) then they do not have Australian Sailing Personal Accident Insurance.

 - The visitor will also be enjoying utilising a facility that costs several million dollars per annum to operate and the cost impact will be worn inequitably by those who do subscribe to membership.

 How can I find out what events are happening?